Impact

 Affected Systems

 Affected devices are Totolink A8000RU routers running firmware version 7.1cu.643_b20200521.
-The issue resides in the component known as the CGI Handler and specifically the /cgi-bin/cstecgi.cgi path.
+The issue resides in the CGI Handler component, specifically the /cgi-bin/cstecgi.cgi path.
 No other devices or firmware revisions are currently documented as vulnerable.

 Risk and Exploitability

 The CVSS score of 9.3 indicates a high severity, and the vulnerability can be triggered remotely without authentication.
-Although the EPSS score is not available, the public disclosure of an exploit suggests that adversaries may already be attempting or have access to attack tools.
+The EPSS score is 2%, and the public disclosure of an exploit indicates that an exploit is publicly available.
+Based on the description, it is inferred that adversaries may already be attempting or have access to attack tools.
 Because the flaw allows arbitrary command execution, any compromised router could become a pivot point for lateral movement or internet-facing exposure.
-The vulnerability is not listed in the CISA KEV catalog yet, but the combination of high CVSS, remote reachability, and demonstrated exploit increases the risk profile.
+The vulnerability is not listed in the CISA KEV catalog yet, but the combination of high CVSS, remote reachability, and publicly disclosed exploit increases the risk profile.

 OpenCVE Enrichment